Skip to content

 What Is The Breathwrk App?

 The Breathwrk app offers several mindful breathing tools for various purposes.
 The main categories for breathing are Calming, Nighttime, Energizing, Performance, and Health.
-The free version of Breathwrk gives users access to a few options of breathing exercises, classes, and habits in each category.
-The Pro subscription costs $7.99 monthly or $76.99 annually on Apple, and $11.99 monthly or $59.99 annually on Android and unlocks unlimited access to all its breathwork services.
+The free version of Breathwrk gives users access to a few options for breathing exercises, classes, and habits in each category.
+The Pro subscription costs $9.00 monthly or $49.00 annually and unlocks unlimited access to all its breathwork services.

 Breathwrk App Review 2022 - four main images of the Breathwrk app